1984 Winter Olympics: Weather conditions

 The organizers had to face bad weather conditions at the start of the Games.
 During the night of 8 to 9 February, 40 centimeters of snow fell in Sarajevo and up to one meter on mountain sites.
 On February 9, the men's downhill skiing was postponed due to winds blowing up to 200 km/h and the other events were held several hours late.
 The situation did not improve over the following days.
-The biathlon, cross-country skiing, Nordic combined, ski jumping, bobsleigh and luge events were contested according to the schedule in difficult weather conditions while the alpine ski races only start on February 13.
+The biathlon, cross-country skiing, Nordic combined, ski jumping, bobsleigh and luge events were contested according to the schedule in difficult weather conditions while the alpine ski races only started on February 13.

 Opening Ceremony

 The Opening Ceremony took place on February 8 in front of 45,000 spectators at Koševo City Stadium.
-It was hosted by hundreds of musicians and dancers from different regions of Yugoslavia.
+It included hundreds of musicians and dancers from different regions of Yugoslavia.
 After the parade of athletes, the Olympic flag was presented from the Lake Placid Mayor to the Mayor of Sarajevo Uglješa Uzelac.
 Alpine skier Bojan Križaj and referee Dragan Perović took the Olympic oath and figure skater Sanda Dubravčić lit the Olympic cauldron.
 Afterwards, the President of Yugoslavia Mika Špiljak declared the Games officially open.

 Closing Ceremony

-The Closing Ceremony took place the evening of February 19 at the indoor Zetra Olympic Hall and had only the protocol elements.
+The Closing Ceremony took place the evening of February 19 at the indoor Zetra Olympic Hall.
 After the parade of athletes, Juan Antonio Samaranch, who marked his first Olympiad as IOC President, thanked the organizers and declared the Games closed.
 The Olympic flag was lowered and the Olympic flame was extinguished at 20:21.

 Medal count

-Seventeen of the forty-nine nations participating in these Games win at least one medal, as detailed in the table below.
-Second behind the Soviet Union from 1972 to 1980, East Germany is first this time with twenty-four medals, nine of which are gold.
-East German athletes win all gold and silver medals in women's speed skating and bobsleigh.
-The Soviet Union, which won twenty-five medals, six of which were gold, moved to second place.
-This is mainly due to poorer performances in cross-country skiing since the Soviets won only one gold medal in this discipline, against four in 1980.
-The United States are third, as in Lake Placid, with eight medals including four gold.
-They achieved one of their best performances in alpine skiing history (five medals, three of which were gold).
+Seventeen of the forty-nine nations participating in these Games won at least one medal, as detailed in the table below.
+Second behind the Soviet Union from 1972 to 1980, East Germany won twenty-four medals, nine of which were gold.
+East German athletes won all of the gold and silver medals in women's speed skating and bobsleigh.
+The Soviet Union won twenty-five medals, six of which were gold.
+In cross-country skiing, the Soviet athletes won only one gold medal, against four in 1980.
+The United States won eight medals, including four gold, and achieved one of their best performances in alpine skiing history (five medals, three of which were gold).

-Northern European countries occupy the following ranks: Finland is fourth (mainly thanks to the three gold medals of cross-country skier Marja-Liisa Hämäläinen), Sweden fifth, and Norway sixth.
-The host country is 14th with a silver medal.
-This is the first time that Yugoslavia won a medal at the Olympic Winter Games.
-Austria which finished fourth in 1980, finished the games at a discreet 17th place with only one bronze medal.This result is also the Austria's worst result at the history of the Winter Olympic Games since their start in 1924.
+Northern European countries occupied the following ranks: Finland was fourth (with three gold medals by cross-country skier Marja-Liisa Hämäläinen), Sweden fifth, and Norway sixth.
+The host country finished with one silver medal, the first time that Yugoslavia won a medal at the Olympic Winter Games.
+Austria, which finished fourth in 1980, ended the Games with only one medal, a bronze, Austria's worst result in the history of the Winter Olympics.